cc459/p2p-network/README.md

    - Please enter an available port number for the peer server.

 2. **Follow the on-screen prompts to:**
    - Connect to the tracker.
+(Enter the tracker IP and port).
    - Select or specify files for sharing.
+(For example, enter "poem1.txt" without the quotations to download poem1.txt")
    - Download files from peers.
+(Receive the file in chunks)

 ## Usage Example